kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

     // If (and only if) allocation of claims using this class is handled
     // via structured parameters, then StructuredParameters must be set to true.
-    StructuredParameters bool
+    StructuredParameters *bool
 }
 ```

-### NodeResourceSlice
+### ResourceSlice

-For each node, one or more NodeResourceSlice objects get created.
+For each node, one or more ResourceSlice objects get created.
 The kubelet
 publishes them with the node as the owner, so they get deleted when a node goes
 down and then gets removed.